Jesuits: Canada

-The dissolution of the order left in place substantial estates and investments, amounting to an income of approximately £5,000 a year, and the Council for the Affairs of the Province of Quebec, later succeeded by the Legislative Assembly of Quebec, assumed the task of allocating the funds to suitable recipients, chiefly schools.
+The dissolution of the order left in place substantial estates and investments, amounting to an income of approximately £5,000 a year.
+The Council for the Affairs of the Province of Quebec, later succeeded by the Legislative Assembly of Quebec, assumed the task of allocating the funds to suitable recipients, chiefly schools.

-The Jesuit mission in Quebec was re-established in 1842.
-There were a number of Jesuit colleges founded in the decades following; one of these colleges evolved into present-day Laval University.
+In 1842, the Jesuit mission in Quebec was re-established.
+A number of Jesuit colleges were founded in the decades following.
+One of these colleges evolved into present-day Laval University.

 United States

-In the United States, the order is best known for its missions to the Native Americans in the early 17th century, its network of colleges and universities, and (in Europe before 1773) its politically conservative role in the Catholic Counter Reformation.
+In the United States, the order is best known for its missions to the Native Americans in the early 17th century, its network of colleges and universities, and in Europe before 1773, its politically conservative role in the Catholic Counter Reformation.

 The Society of Jesus, in the United States, is organized into geographic provinces, each of which being headed by a provincial superior.
 Today, there are four Jesuit provinces operating in the United States: the USA East, USA Central and Southern, USA Midwest, and USA West Provinces.
 At their height, there were ten provinces.
 Though there had been mergers in the past, a major reorganization of the provinces began in early 21st century, with the aim of consolidating into four provinces by 2020.

 Ecuador

 The Church of the Society of Jesus (La Iglesia de la Compañía de Jesús), known colloquially as la Compañía, is a Jesuit church in Quito, Ecuador.
 It is among the best-known churches in Quito because of its large central nave, which is profusely decorated with gold leaf, gilded plaster and wood carvings.
 Inspired by two Roman Jesuit churches – the Chiesa del Gesù (1580) and the Chiesa di Sant'Ignazio di Loyola (1650) – la Compañía is one of the most significant works of Spanish Baroque architecture in South America and Quito's most ornate church.

-Over the 160 years of its construction, the architects of la Compañía incorporated elements of four architectural styles, although the Baroque is the most prominent.
-Mudéjar (Moorish) influence is seen in the geometrical figures on the pillars; the Churrigueresque characterizes much of the ornate decoration, especially in the interior walls; finally the Neoclassical style adorns the Chapel of Saint Mariana de Jesús (in early years a winery).
+Over the 160 years of its construction, the architects of la Compañía incorporated elements of four architectural styles.
+Baroque is the most prominent.
+Mudéjar (Moorish) influence is seen in the geometrical figures on the pillars.
+Churrigueresque characterizes much of the ornate decoration, especially in the interior walls.
+The Neoclassical style adorns the Chapel of Saint Mariana de Jesús, which was a winery in its early years.